ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-widgets/index.md

 <api-documentation source='global-style-customisation-variables/resources/variables.json' section='variables' names='["--ag-toggle-button-off-border-color", "--ag-toggle-button-off-background-color", "--ag-toggle-button-on-border-color", "--ag-toggle-button-on-background-color", "--ag-toggle-button-switch-background-color", "--ag-toggle-button-switch-border-color", "--ag-toggle-button-border-width", "--ag-toggle-button-height", "--ag-toggle-button-width"]' config='{"maxLeftColumnWidth": 35, "hideHeader": true}'></api-documentation>

-## Using or Overriding Browser Native Widget Styles
+## Using or Browser Native Checkboxes or Creating Your Own

 The default styles in `ag-grid.css` contain many CSS rules to implement the `--ag-checkbox-*` and `--ag-toggle-button-*` variables described above.
 If you want to use the browser's default UI or create your own then it's easier to start from a blank slate rather than attempting to override the default styles.